-Public Bath Restaurant Free parking Guest accommodation is disinfected between stays Physical distancing in dining areas Screens or physical barriers placed between staff and guests in appropriate areas Shops (on site) Sauna
+Free parking Guest accommodation sealed after cleaning Lift Internet services CCTV in common areas Screens or physical barriers placed between staff and guests in appropriate areas Family rooms Safety deposit box

 Guests can book a private onsen in Hokkaido’s Takinoya Bekkan Tamanoyu, which makes this place extra special.
 This cozy hotel offers ryokan accommodations in the notable Noboribetsu resort town, just a 4-minute walk from the food street and Jigokudani.
 Guest rooms feature a minimalist design with traditional tatami mats, futons and chabudai dining tables that allow you to fully immerse in the nostalgic Japanese style.
 The ryokan is known for its cloudy white sulfurous hot spring waters, which is particularly beneficial for good health and beauty.
 Furthermore, at Takinoya, you will be able to tuck into traditional Japanese kaiseki breakfast and dinner, prepared with fresh local produce and char-grilled by the fireplace.
 So book a stay at Takinoya Bekkan Tamanoyu for an immersive Japanese experience!

 Listed as one of the top picks in Noboribetsu, Dai-ichi Takimotokan is a grand ryokan hotel nestled in the secluded valley of Noboribetsu-Onsen.
 While the history of the hotel can be traced back to over 150 years ago, it is by no means a dated hotel.
 In fact, it has been continuously rebuilt and expanded to meet the growing visitor demands, with its Onsen Heaven being the biggest onsen complex in Hokkaido now.